stal-ix/stal-ix.github.io/INSTALL.md

 ./ix mut boot set/boot/all
 ```

 Now [prepare a bootable kernel for your hardware](KERNEL.md).
-Reboot into grub and run:
+Reboot into GRUB and run:

 ```shell
 > linux (hdX,gptY)/boot/kernel ro root=/dev/xxx
 > boot
 ```

-where X, Y - GRUB disk and partition numbers for /dev/xxx.
+where X, Y are the GRUB disk and partition numbers for /dev/xxx.
-After a successful boot, switch into tty5, there will be a root prompt.
+After a successful boot, switch to tty5, the root prompt will appear.

 ```shell
 . /etc/session
 ```

-Now we have some useful utilities in PATH from /ix/realm/root.
+We now have some useful utilities in the PATH from /ix/realm/root.

 ```shell
 cd /home/ix/ix